 Key Facts

-• His health experience paired with his indigenous background led to his role on the All of Us Steering Committee.
+- His health experience paired with his indigenous background led to his role on several All of Us governing groups.

 Miguel Flores Jr. is a substance abuse counselor, traditional healer, and community leader in Tucson, Arizona.
 Raised in his family’s Indigenous Mexican traditions, he also is a proud member of the Pascua Yaqui Tribe and the Tohono O’odham Nation.
 Flores speaks English, Spanish, and Native languages, including Yaqui and O’odham.